MhammadAli/Todo-Application/README.md

-# Todo Application
+# Done-Zone Application

-Welcome to the Todo Application!
+Welcome to the Done-Zone Application!
 This app is a sleek, intuitive, and efficient task management tool built with Flutter.
 It allows users to organize their tasks effortlessly with features like due dates and more.
 The app leverages powerful state management and a local SQLite database for robust functionality.

 ---